rackerlabs/support-how-to/content/how-to/rackspace-email-archiving/export-an-archive-when-cancelling-your-account/index.md

     export the results of a search, see [Export archive search results in Cloud Office](/support/how-to/export-archive-search-results-in-cloud-office).

-    **Note:** You can export searches with a maximum of 15,000 results or a total size of 3.5 GB
+    **Note:** You can export searches with a maximum of 30,000 results and a total size of 20 GB

 - To export an entire archive, divide your searches into monthly intervals for the duration of the archive's existence.